pete-otaqui/ecma-npm-modules/README.md

 - `app-browser-cra`, a react app (created with `npx create-react-app app-browser-cra`)
 - `app-node`, a node application
 - `app-parcel`, a vanilla web application bundled using Parcel
+- `app-rollup`, a vanilla js application bundled using Rollup
+- `app-webpack`, a vanilla js application bundled using Webpack

 ## Vanilla Browser App